• About Click&Boat

 Fenwicks Marina, Sydney

-Away from the hustle and bustle of the busy Sydney harbour is located Fenwicks Marina, a small, tranquil marina in Brooklyn, just an hour from Sydney.
-With 58 berths, it is an ideal mooring spot if you charter a small motorboat or sailboat in Sydney to enjoy the unique sight of the famous Sydney Opera from the sea.
+Away from the hustle and bustle of the busy Sydney harbour is Fenwicks Marina.
+Located just an hour away from Sydney, in Brooklyn, it’s a small, tranquil marina.
+It’s an ideal mooring spot for a small motorboat or sailboat charter.
+From there, sail over to Sydney to enjoy the unique sight of the famous Opera House from the sea.

 Sydney Opera from the sea